-AI planners, problem solvers, reasoners and theorem provers can be seen as special cases of this general idea, though most of the examples produced so far cannot be taken seriously as models of how human and animal minds work: they are too narrowly specialised for example.
+AI planners, problem solvers, reasoners and theorem provers can be seen as special cases of this general idea missing in Craik's book, though most of the examples produced so far cannot be taken seriously as models of how human and animal minds work: they are too narrowly specialised for example.

 A more primitive, less self-aware version of this does not involve explicit communication but it does involve changes in the type of confidence associated with actions, taking unhesitating decisions in certain contexts that would previously have require tentative trial steps, the rejection of misguided advice, the refusal to follow some bad suggestions, and so on.

 Another example, which first happened centuries later is the axiomatisation of arithmetic.
 This is not a transition discussed in BM, but it seems to me to be the sort of thing that should be included in the list of transitions involving change of representation (along with change of information processing architecture).
 This stage can have various forms, e.g. depending on whether the deductive system is fully formalised and in what way.
 The history and philosophy of mathematics includes several variants.